axcore/unilib/README.md

 - For example, there is one package for sand, and another providing both stone and cobblestone
 - A *remix* is a list of packages
 - **unilib** provides a large selection of remixes, ready for you to use
-- If you can use a text editor, then you can create your own remixes!
+- If you can use a text editor or a spreadsheet, then you can create your own remixes!

 ## Tips for unigame players